 First, let’s explain the legalese, for those who may not be fluent.
 A “statute of limitations” is a state law that sets a limit on the amount of time you have to go to court and file a lawsuit over some type of harm or loss.
 The specific deadline depends on the type of case you want to file.

-When does the “clock” start running for purposes of the statute of limitations?
 It makes a difference whether the car accident resulted in injury or in death.
 If anyone was injured in the crash -- whether a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- they must get their lawsuit filed within two years of the date of the accident.
 But if someone dies as a result of the accident and their family brings a wrongful death case against the at-fault driver, the “clock” starts on the date of the person’s death, if it is different from the date of the accident.

 If you only want to file a lawsuit over damage to your vehicle, California Code of Civil Procedure section 338 gives you three years to get that kind of case filed against the at-fault driver.
 (Learn more about Vehicle Damage Claims.)

-What happens if you try to file your lawsuit after the applicable deadline has passed?
 The court will almost certainly refuse to consider your case, unless it falls under one of the rare exceptions that will extend or pause the running of the statute of limitations "clock."
 That's why it’s so important to understand how the time limit applies to your case.